-2. Dark Path: Applies chill and three stacks of bleed for 5 seconds default, but it puts the necromancer in melee range.
-I will always use it when I switch to necromancer as long as getting into melee doesn’t put me in a bad spot.
+2. Dark Path: Applies chill in an AOE and three stacks of bleed for 5 seconds default, but it puts the necromancer in melee range.
+I will always use it when I switch to Death Shroud as long as getting into melee doesn’t put me in a bad spot.
 (Tip: It’s possible to cast this then jump out of Death Shroud immediately after, which usually allows the necromancer to get one other attack in before the projectile lands.
 It’s also possible to mitigate the forced melee range with Doom and Deathly Swarm.)

-3. Doom: Standard single-target fear for 1 second default.
+3. Doom: Standard single-target fear for 1 second default at range and 1.5 seconds default in melee.
 Amazing interrupt with a relatively short 20-second cooldown.
 On bosses that don’t need to be interrupted, I use this on cooldown to wear down Defiant.
 It’s particularly awesome with the trait Terror, as explained in III.
 Traits.

 4. Life Transfer: Does AOE damage around the necromancer and builds up life force for every target it hits.
-Great survivability tool and AOE damage, but it’s not worth using for damage in single-target situations.
+Great survivability tool, but it’s not worth using for damage.
 Keep in mind the damage shown on the screen is cumulative for the entire channel, not representative of each tick.